theaaronhanks/theaaronhanks/README.md

 ## Current Employment

-I am currently working for PhotoHive as a full stack web developer.
-PhotoHive creates an opportunity for photographers to upload pictures of race events, and participants can choose to purchase and download those pictures.
-Their website can be accessed [here](https://photohive.pro)

-In addition I work as a Computer Science Coach for the Utah State University Computer Science Department.
+I currently work as a Computer Science Coach for the Utah State University Computer Science Department.
 The Utah State University Computer Science Coaching Lab is a tutoring center focused on helping students overcome conceptual and implementation based challenges in a comfortable and constructive environment.

 ## Learning

-I am currently learning to develop Android applications using Jetpack Compose and Kotlin.
-I am also learning about operating systems and computer architecture
+I am currently learning about Object Oriented Programming, and how to develop using Object Oriented development patterns.
+I am also learning about game development using C# and MonoGame, as well as JavaScript and HTML.
+In addition I am studying and learning about common modern web development practices, such as using TypeScript, React, and Node.JS to develop web applications.
+I currently am also taking an introduction to Cyber Security course.

 ## Contact Information

-Contact me by email at [theaaronhanks@gmail.com](mailto:theaaronhanks@gmail.com)
+Contact me by email at [theaaronhanks@duck.com](mailto:theaaronhanks@duck.com)